christianalfoni/impact/docs/giving-up-react.md

 - JSX support
 - Reconciles the user interface, adhearing to `(state) => ui`
-- Components should only reconcile by what they observe, meaning they default to not reconciling from parents
+- Components should only reconcile by what they observe, meaning they default to not reconciling unless their observed dependencies change
 - Reactive primitives defined in a separate scope, but exposed to the component where we reconcile the user interface
 - Lifecycle hooks

 Even though we are trying to break up with React due to the technical decisions, we would also break up with its community.
-That really sucks, so we also have to consider that an important factor.
+That really sucks, so we also have to consider moving to a community and an ecosystem which can continue inspire us.

 With that in mind our choices are [Vue](), [Svelte](), [Angular]() and [Solid JS]().
 We can immediately drop off **Svelte** and **Angular** as templates and limited type checking is not where we want to go. **Solid JS** does get us quite close, but there is no reconciliation in Solid JS, meaning we can not rely on the language for expressing dynamic user interfaces or have native typing support.
 That leaves us with **Vue**.